fdo-rs/fido-device-onboard-rs/TESTING.md

 ##### Pre-requisite :
 In order to test the end to end FDO scenario (i.e. building simplified iso image ,booting it in a vm and performing FIDO Device Onboarding) you need to have simplified installer image already built .Please follow README.md document from https://github.com/osbuild/rhel-for-edge-demo to built simplified installer image.
 You will need a Rhel system (or a vm if you are on other linux/mac machine).

 Note: Please make a note while building simplified installer, provide the same manufacturing server ip that you will use in qemu command.
-In this case it it 10.0.2.2 .(which is used in installer.toml blueprint).
+In this case it is 10.0.2.2 .(which is used in installer.toml blueprint).

 Now to start with FDO on-boarding , we need to install the simplified installer image.
 This also can be done using different tools, this document mentions use of qemu to install and boot virtual machine.
 Qemu can be used on both Linux and Mac machines.
 (Virt-install is also an option if you are on Linux/RHEL machine)
 - Create a disk image where simplified installer iso will be installed.